breatheco-de/exercise-random-card/README.md

 ```
     <div class='card heart'></div>
 ```
-- You can grab the icons from the [https://fontawesome.com/icons?d=gallery](font-awesome font icon gallery)
+- You can grab the icons from here (copy and paste into your code): ♦ ♥ ♠ ♣

 ## 😎 Feeling Confident?